gdelazzari/STM32Tool/README.md

 + With Linux (yes, I know.
 Check out *What will come next?* at the end)
 + Python 2.x (Python 3 isn't supported but it's coming very soon in the next commits)
 + The GCC compiler for ARM.
 On Ubuntu/Debian that should be as easy as `sudo apt-get install gcc-arm-none-eabi`.
 On Arch Linux there's a `arm-none-eabi-gcc` package available in the AUR.
-+ @texane's `stlink` tool, used to flash STM32 chips.
++ @texane 's `stlink` tool, used to flash STM32 chips through an STLink programmer.
 Go to the repository and follow the instructions https://github.com/texane/stlink.
++ The `stm32flash` utility from @tormod on SourceForge, used to flash STM32 chips through the included bootloader.
+Go to the link, download and follow the instructions to compile and install https://sourceforge.net/projects/stm32flash/

+> You'll probably require just one of the last two tools listed above, depending on your board.
+You can obviously have both installed if you want or if you need them.
+For the "tutorial" below we'll use a ST Nucleo board with the built-in STLink programmer, so the `stlink` utility is needed

 Assuming you have all the required dependencies, let's install the tool.
 Just clone the repository and run `install.sh`